Cognitive-behavioral therapy helps clients learn emotional coping in addiction recovery.

 - Group CBT involves a collective treatment of peers with similar challenges.

-- Family CBT integrates the client’s family to address issues in the home unit.
+- Family CBT integrates the client’s family into therapy to address issues in the home unit.

 Since CBT is a therapy category, we’ll need to explore the types of therapy it includes.